The 2016 Winner was LIFE ACCORDING TO SAKI, by Kate Rundell, directed by Jessica Lazar.

 Our 2007 Winner, BETWEEN THE DEVIL AND THE DEEP BLUE SEA, was nominated for two Drama Desk Awards after its NY run.
 It was then seen in May 2008 at the Spoleto Festival in Charleston, South Carolina, to much acclaim.

-In January 2013, 1927's second piece "The Animals and Children Took to the Streets" was a huge hit when we saw it in Edinburgh last year.
+In January 2013, 1927's second piece "The Animals and Children Took to the Streets" was a huge hit when we saw it in Edinburgh.
 It went to the National Theatre in London and continues to play, quite literally, around the world.

 The 2006 Winner, GOODNESS by Michael Redhill, was invited to Rwanda in October of 2009 to commemorate the 15th anniversary of the Rwandan genocide.
 Michael has generously given the play to the University of Rwanda to be translated and performed with local artists around the country.
 Volcano Theatre of Toronto continues to present challenging, interesting theatre year after year.

 The 2005 Award Winner, ABSENCE AND PRESENCE was written and performed by Andrew Dawson.
-ABSENCE AND PRESENCE, continues to be performed around the world.
+It continues to be performed around the world.
 It was not long ago in Zimbabwe, proving the play to be universal in its moving message.

 Andrew choreographed Dr. Atomic, a modern opera about J. Robert Oppenheimer at the Metropolitan Opera House at Lincoln Center, opening in October 2008.
 The Wellcome Trust commissioned Andrew's work on the hand and body, which has been seen at TED Conferences, now on YouTube.